-- the identification details of the data controller; - description of the data being collected; - the methods and purposes of the processing; - the legal basis of the processing (e.g. consent); - the rights of the interested parties; - any third-parties with whom the data is shared (including third-party tools used); - information on the possible transfer of data abroad; - the rights of the user; - the description of the process for the notification of changes or updates to the policy and its effective date; - if applicable, information on how sensitive health data is secured.
+- the identification details of the data controller; - description of the data being collected; - the methods and purposes of the processing; - the legal basis of the processing (e.g. consent); - the rights of the interested parties; - any third-parties with whom the data is shared (including third-party tools used); - information on the possible transfer of data abroad; - the rights of the user; - the description of the process for the notification of changes or updates to the policy and its effective date; - information on if and how data of children is processed; - if applicable, information on how sensitive health data is secured.